 The child support program in New York provides custodial parents with assistance in obtaining financial support and health insurance coverage for their children.
 This is done by establishing parentage, support orders, and collecting & distributing child support payments.
 These payments are meant to help with educational expenses, living expenses and any care that the child may need.

 The custodial parent may seek child support from the noncustodial parent, either in Supreme Court or the Family Court.
-There is a law in New York State that dictates the child support amount to be paid and is based upon the parties gross income.
+There is a law in New York State that establishes the presumptive child support to be paid and is based upon the parties gross income, less certain deductions.
 This is determined by their most recent filed tax return or imputed income, if circumstances warrant it.

 The Law Offices of Karl Brodzansky helps clients determine child support to ensure that the best interests of the child are protected.
 The legal team helps clients through the court procedures and with modifications to or enforcements of child support arrangements.
 New York child support laws can be complex, which is why the firm is prepared to help you!